Product Management Training in 2020: How to Decide

 Certified Product Manager – Online Course & Exam (CPM) or Certified Product Marketing Manager – Online Course & Exam (CPMM)

 These online courses favor independent learning styles.
 Students are expected to be self-directed in achieving their academic goals while balancing other responsibilities, like their day-to-day work.
 280 Group’s online courses include self-paced modules with voice-overs, charts and dynamic visuals, and interactive exercises to serve both auditory and visual learners.
+CPM has been listed as one of the best product management courses in several articles.
 They also allow you the flexibility to choose the time and place to learn that is most convenient for you.

 Get a glimpse of the course: